Join Now | Free Trial | Login | Membership

 Hammersmith

-USA corn prices finished the week down by about USD 2 m/t with soybeans slipping lower down by about USD 11 m/t with soymeal dropping by about USD 5 m/t.
-USA winter wheat moved lower by about USD 5 m/t with Us spring wheat almost unchanged for the week........please click PDF to see more details
+It was a short work week in the US this week due to the Monday holiday.
+US corn prices finished the week up by about USD 2 m/t with soybeans up by about USD 4 m/t and soymeal up by USD 7 m/t.
+All US wheat was up by USD 4 to 5 m/t at the end of the week.......please click PDF to see more details